UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 The Pure READ API ("old" API) is only for reading data from Pure.
 The Pure CRUD API ("new" API) can be used to create, read, update and delete data in Pure (hence the name: CRUD).
-The Pure administrator hands out Pure API keys.
+The Pure administrator hands out such a Pure API key.
 Such a key determines whether the READ API or CRUD API will be used, what endpoints are accessible, and (for the CRUD API) which fields can be accessed and whether you can only read from or also write to Pure.
 For the Pure harvest script, you do not need to specify which API you want to use, the script will be able to determine it for you (just include the API key in the initialization file).